Skylar Astin

-Skylar Astin Lipstein (born September 23, 1987) is an American actor and singer.
+Skylar Astin Lipstein (born September 23, 1987) is an American actor.
 He became known for portraying Jesse Swanson in the musical films Pitch Perfect (2012) and Pitch Perfect 2 (2015).
 He originated the role of Georg in the Broadway musical Spring Awakening, and has since appeared in films such as Hamlet 2 (2008), Taking Woodstock (2009), Cavemen (2013), and 21 & Over (2013).
 He played the role of Greg Serrano on the last season of Crazy Ex-Girlfriend, a role originally played by Santino Fontana, and Max in the musical dramedy Zoey's Extraordinary Playlist (2020).
-He plays the titular role in the 2022 CBS drama So Help Me Todd.
+He played the eponymous role of Todd in the television drama So Help Me Todd, which premiered in September 2022 and concluded on May 16, 2024.

 Early life

 Astin was born in New York City, the son of Meryl and Barry Lipstein, a garment industry executive.
-He grew up in New City, New York, in Rockland County.
-He has a sister, Brielle, and two brothers, Milan and Jace.
-Astin is Jewish.
-Having graduated from Clarkstown High School North, he attended Stagedoor Manor performing arts summer camp.
+He is Jewish and has a sister, Brielle, and two brothers, Milan and Jace.
+Growing up in New City, New York, he graduated from Clarkstown High School North and attended Stagedoor Manor performing arts summer camp.
 He was also a student at the Tisch School of the Arts at New York University, but he took a leave of absence when cast in Spring Awakening.
 Lipstein says that when he was 15, his agent suggested he use his middle name, Astin, instead of his surname as his stage last name to be "less specific to one thing" and that he is not embarrassed or ashamed of his decision.